mayur-tendulkar/Dyte-ReactJS/dyte-reactjs/README.md

 </div>
 ```

-Creating a meeting is a simple HTTP call to Dyte backend APIs.
+Creating a meeting is a simple HTTP call to Dyte backend API [Create Meeting](https://docs.dyte.io/api/#/operations/createMeeting).
 However, to call these APIs, you'll need to pass details which include `Organization ID`, `API Key` and `Base URL`.
 You can find the se details on Dyte Developer Portal.
 Copy these details and save it in `.env` file.

 In `createMeetingHandler` let's read these values from `.env` file and use it to make a HTTP call.